Chu Bong-Foo

 Chu Bong-Foo (born 1937) is the inventor of the Tsang-chieh (Cangjie), a widely used Chinese input method.
-His renowned input method, created in 1976 and given to the public domain in 1982, has sped up the computerization of Chinese society.
-Chu spent his childhood in Taiwan, and has worked in Brazil, United States, Taiwan, Shenzhen and Macau.
+His input method, created in 1976 and given to the public domain in 1982, has sped up the computerization of Chinese society.
+Chu spent his childhood in Taiwan, and has worked in Brazil, the United States, Taiwan, Shenzhen and Macau.

 History

 Chu was born in 1937 in Huanggang, Hubei to father Chu Wan-in, also called Chu Huai-ping (朱懷冰).
 His family led a wandering life during the turbulent days of mainland China, and they finally settled down in Taiwan.
 There he studied at a local high school.
 He was an imaginative teenager who spent so much time reading fiction that it negatively affected his studies.
 Later he also became interested in cinema.
 After graduating from Taiwan Provincial Agriculture Institute and his military service, he taught briefly at an elementary school in Hualien.
 In this period he witnessed the poverty of countryside, and developed a sense of mission for rural development and cultural improvement.
 Finding teaching not to his taste, he went to Brazil instead to develop his career, only to find life more difficult.
 Over that period of time, he took up several jobs.
 It was also during these turbulent times that Chu flirted with the hippie lifestyle and studied at a local conservatory.